0

 Whey protein comes, naturally enough, from whey, a liquid by-product of the manufacture of cheese, fromage blanc and some types of yogurt.
 It contains a sizeable amount of protein and essential amino acids.

 There are various kinds of whey protein, one of the best being whey protein isolate.
-This is because it undergoes a process of cross-flow microfiltration which allows for maximum protein extraction, and as the proteins remain unchanged, their amino acid profile is preserved (as is the case with Undenatured Whey protein Isolate) (2).
+This is because it undergoes a process of cross-flow microfiltration which allows for maximum protein extraction, and as the proteins remain unchanged, their amino acid profile is preserved (2).

 Taking powdered whey is therefore an easy way of achieving the recommended daily dose of 1g-2g per kilo of bodyweight needed to gain muscle mass.
 It can be consumed in between meals, as a morning and afternoon snack (3).